Resources - Playbooks

 A total of 1,576 Amazon customers participated in the survey during 2017.
 Prime members comprised 65 percent of the respondents, and males and females were evenly split.

-Read on for a taste of some of the key takeaways or download the survey here.
+Read on for a taste of some of the key takeaways or download the most recent survey here.

 The survey shows that there is ample opportunity to attract customers on the Amazon website.
 In fact, 85% of Prime members visit Amazon at least once a week, as do 56% of non-Prime members.

 There’s a significant difference, however, between browsing and purchasing.
 About half the number of Prime members who visit Amazon once a week will wind up purchasing.
 With non-Prime members, just 13% purchase on Amazon at least once a week.

 For third-party sellers, this indicates a huge opportunity for those able to close the gap between browsing and buying.

 2. Your Ratings and Reputation Can Make or Break You.